Club Atleta de los Astilleros del Nervión: Golden age

 The first match between Club Atleta and Bilbao FC was played on 1 November 1892, a meeting that gathered a significant number of attendees, with gentlemen having to pay one peseta to sit in preference and two reales to be in general admission, while ladies had free admission.
 Local newspapers report several meetings between these two sides, and there is even evidence of a "serious" tournament in the winter of 1892–93, which was played in Lamiako between a team from the Club Atleta (probably a combination of the best players from each department) and Bilbao FC.
 The tournament was won by Club Atleta on 22 April 1893, and its members received medals presented by James S. Clark.

 Interest in the sport continued to grow among the local citizens, who swarmed Lamiako to watch teams the British workers and sailors challenge each other every weekend, and soon they picked up the sport themselves.
 In the spring of 1894, a group of young Bilbainos was brave enough to challenge the British to a football match, which was held at the Lamiako Hippodrome on 3 May 1894, and it ended in a comfortable 6–0 win for the British (mainly workers from the Nervión Shipyards), but most important than the result was its historical significance, as it was probably one of the first ‘international’ matches in the history of the sport.
-Some of the figures who started for the British that day were players from Club Atleta, such as the goalkeeper, George Baird, Rearey, Armstrong, and Brand.

 Decline and Collapse

 In the autumn of 1894, coinciding with the closure of the Martínez Rivas & Palmer Company, most of the British workers returned to the United Kingdom, leaving Club Atleta at the hands of the Spanish, but without the British, the entity soon declined, collapsed and around 1894 this society, which was never officially established, seems to disappear.
-Due to the absence of rivals, the disappearance of Club Atleta of the Nervión also brought about that of its rivals, Bilbao FC.

 The departure of the British from the Shipyards was followed by a period of some lack of interest in football, due to the lack of fields, goals, equipment, and the rudeness of its practice, with the local press even considering it more dangerous than Bullfighting.
 Similar phenomena occurred elsewhere in Spain where English (and especially Scottish) working communities founded football clubs in this period.
 They were a floating population and the sports clubs they founded disappeared with their departure.